Vitamin B: Everything You Need to KnowApril 22nd, 2016

 It’s common for vegans and vegetarians, or really anyone who doesn’t eat a ton of meat or dairy, to be deficient in B12.
 Side effects include extreme fatigue, numbness, nervousness, shortness of breath, and tingling in the fingers and toes.

 Do you need to supplement with B vitamins?

 At the end of the day, most forms of vitamin B can be found in both plant-based and carnivorous diets, so as long as you’re eating balanced meals, you probably don’t need to supplement with all of the B-complex vitamins.

 However, there isn’t any harm in taking B vitamins if you think you may be deficient in them, namely B9 and B12, as the body eliminates excess vitamins if it can’t use them.
 And if you’re going through a particularly stressful time or need an immune boost, eating foods rich in B vitamins like leafy greens and legumes could help you cope.
 If you think you might have a deficiency, give your doctor a ring and ask if they’ll test your levels to be certain that a supplement is the right choice for you.
-If you do decide to up your vitamin B levels, check out our selection at Thrive Market where you can find vitamins and supplements for 25 to 50 off!
+If you do decide to up your vitamin B levels, check out some of these member-favorite picks.

 Illustration by Foley Wu